 Wondering if visiting Havana solo is a good idea?

-When I first visited here five years ago, I arrived as a solo female traveler, stayed for over a month, and had an incredible time.
-It is also the most weird and different city I have ever visited.
+When I first visited here five years ago, I arrived as a solo female traveler, had no idea what it would be like, stayed for over a month, and had an incredible time.
+It is also the most weird and different place I have ever visited!

-Since then, I have traveled regularly Cuba and Havana for five years now, stayed for long periods of time, and I have been exploring every creek and turn of the city.
+Since then, I have traveled regularly to Cuba and Havana for five-plus years now, staying for long periods of time, and I have been exploring every creek and turn in the city.
 So you are in very safe hands with me and my tips for the best things to do in Havana solo.

 Havana is truly intriguing, and whether you love it or don’t get it, you will most likely not leave indifferent.

-If the city buzz is what gets you going, you can choose Old Havana as your Cuba base, explore the city from here, and visit other destinations in central and western Cuba on day trips.
+If you want to stay in the heart of Havana, you should choose Old Havana as your Cuba base, explore the city from here, and visit other destinations in central and western Cuba on day trips.

-Let us start with my top recommendation: the Classic Car tour.
+Let us start with my top recommendation, which I always advise people to make: the Classic Car tour.
 This is a tour that I recommend to anyone who has one day in Havana or more.

 It is a touristy thing to do, I know, but also a super smart and stylish way to get an overview of greater Havana that I always recommend to visitors.